Census Dots

 Asian

-Of the 696 places in Indiana, Clay City is the 360th most populous.
+Clay City is ranked the 336th most populous place in Indiana, out of 976 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Clay City was ranked the 360th most populous place in the 2020 Census.

 Clay City's White Population